tomimarson/mock-ecs-cloudformation/README.md

 ![tree](media/tree.png)

-Lastly, I would like to clarify that I generally do not use Cloudformation.
-I usually use Terraform for bigger projects.
-I find it to be a more comprehensive tool with greater modularity, granularity, reusability, more integrations and less bias.
+Lastly, it's worth noting that I tend to favor Terraform over CloudFormation.
+I find it to be a more comprehensive tool with greater modularity, more integrations, bigger community and less bias.
 Additionally, It can be used for other cloud providers and for platform-level management.

+The project was deployed and everything works properly.
+If you want a live demonstration I would be glad to show it.